DFTi/ocelot/README.md

 * it's written entirely in Javascript and can be extended easily to add features such as notifications
 * it uses WebSockets for control and HTTP GET for transfers
-* it has a nice user interface powwered by semantic-ui
+* it has a nice user interface powered by semantic-ui

 # Usage